 Chapel appeals may be granted to students who live off campus or work during chapel.
 Information regarding chapel appeals can be found on the MIN095 page on Moodle.

 How do I know how many chapels I’ve attended?

 It is the student’s responsibility to keep track of chapel attendance.
 We recommend students keep a written record of attendance and chapel notes so students know which and how many chapels they’ve attended.
 Students may email MinistryFormation@lifepacific.edu

 for chapel attendance updates.

 What if I don’t get credit for a chapel I’ve attended?

-within 1 week of the missing chapel.
+.
 In order for the credit to be applied, students must include a summary of the chapel including: